solendil/ConnectFour/README.md

 # Connect Four

-A simple Connect Four implementation in node.js
+A simple Connect Four implementation in node.js.

+TODOs, bugs, remarks and possible enhancements:

 * The node.js project is based on [Express](http://expressjs.com/).
 * The template engine has been changed to [Mustache](https://mustache.github.io/).